michael-hoss/ad-skills-101/source_code_skills/Source_code_skills.md

 # Source code skills

-Universities usually teach at least one higher-level programming language to technical students.
-Try to take as much as possible from that university course.

 The most essential programming languages for automated driving are:

 | Language (with link to subpage)  | Difficulty | Application |